OpenFn/docs/docs/manage-projects/link-to-gh.md

 ### OpenFn to GitHub Sync

+Each time you want to sync between your project and GitHub:
+1. Go to the Project where you made edits to your Workflow(s), and then navigate to the `Project Settings` page
+2. Go to the `Version Control` page
-Each time you want to sync between your project and GitHub, click the `Initiate Sync to Branch` button on the `Version Control` page in **Project Settings** and the OpenFn GitHub app will run a `openfn pull` action to update the versioned representation of your project as code.
+3. Click the button `Initiate Sync to Branch` to trigger a sync to the connected Github repository

+This will trigger a `openfn pull` action on your connected Github repore to update the `project.yaml` file on your repo (the file that contains the versioned representation of your OpenFn project configuration as code.)

 ### GitHub to OpenFn Sync